If you will be graduating this semester, here are some things you probably need to do:

 - If you will stay in the United States because you plan to transfer or begin study at a different school, talk to an advisor in ISSS for information about your immigration status.

 Two to three months before leaving the United States or graduating and moving:

 - Start packing non-essential items, such as summer or winter clothing, decorative items, etc.

 - If family or friends will be visiting you for the graduation ceremony, begin work on finding places for them to stay (hotels can fill quickly).
 If your friends or relatives will need tourist visas to enter the United States, remind them to work on applying for the visas at the U.S. embassy or consulate closest to them.

 One month before leaving the United States or graduating and moving:

 - Notify your landlord that you will be vacating your apartment.
 Most leases require you to give written notice at least 30 days in advance—check your lease for details.

 - Make sure your roommates are aware of your plans.

 - Arrange for a checkout appointment with your landlord.
 Together you should walk through your apartment to inspect and note any damage.

 - Review your lease to make sure you understand it before you have the walk-through inspection with your landlord.
 This will help you understand what to expect during the inspection.
-(Off-Campus Student Services has helpful information about leases.)
+(Off-Campus Housing and Neighborhood Relations has helpful information about leases.)